History Timeline

 • Shelter Care Ministries is incorporated on July 22nd.

-• Shelter Care receives first grant from Public Aid for a six month pilot program with the Open Doors Mission for $24,000.
+• Shelter Care receives its first grant from Public Aid for a six-month pilot program with the Open Doors Mission for $24,000.

 • Rev. Robert Hensley becomes program coordinator.

-• Shelter Care receives Jubilee designation by the National Episcopal Church.
+• Shelter Care receives the Jubilee designation by the National Episcopal Church.

 1986